Last reviewed by Netlify Support staff September 2023

 We understand that many Netlify customers build websites for their own customers and need hostnames tailored to each user.
-This guide will run through the possibilities for hosting content like that in several different ways and demonstrate the tradeoffs of choosing one of these methodologies.
+This guide will explain the possibilities for hosting content like that in several different ways and demonstrate the tradeoffs between choosing one of these methodologies.

 Let’s start off by covering the prerequisites that will set you up for success:

 - You will need to have a valid SSL certificate for all hostnames you will serve, as Netlify only serves HTTPS (encrypted) web traffic.

 - You should be aware that based on our past experience, some of your customers will likely struggle to configure their DNS correctly, and thus you will need to provide tech support to them as they configure this hostname.
 We have extensive documentation that you can share with them or repurpose, but it is still the case that many less savvy teams have trouble configuring DNS and will require your help with it.